GoogleCloudPlatform/dataflux-pytorch/demo/lightning/image-segmentation/README.md

 # Image Segmentation Demo Code
 The code examples in this directory demonstrate how Dataflux can be used for image segmentation training alongside PyTorch Lightning.
-The image segmentation workload implemented here works on the KiTS 19 dataset which has `210` images and their corresponding labels.
+The image segmentation workload implemented here works on the [KiTS19](https://github.com/neheller/kits19) dataset which contains `210` images and their corresponding labels.
 The images and their labels are stored in separate directories.

 1. `dataset.py`